 - Bring 4 cups of pomegranate juice (a whole 32 fluid ounce bottle) to a boil.

-- Lower heat and simmer until it reduces in half.
-You can let it reduce more that half if you want it to be a bit thicker.
+- Lower heat and bring juice to a slow boil until it reduces in half.
+You can let it reduce more than half if you want it to be a bit thicker.
 This process took about 15 minutes.

 - Stir in sugar until dissolved and remove from heat.